zimmertr/TJs-Kubernetes-Service/README.md

 1. Add better support for multi-node Proxmox clusters.
 2. Perform security audit and enhance if necessary.
 3. Add info to README about updating inventory file and how to handle SSH key generation and propegation.
-4. Add playbook to integrate k8s with a log server.
-5. Create playbook to upgrade kubernetes version for kubeadm cluster.
+4. Create playbook to upgrade kubernetes version for kubeadm cluster.
-6. Move dashboard deployment to optional features.
+5. Move dashboard deployment to optional features.
-7. Add logic to disable DHCP on image, inject static configuration, flush eth0, & reboot.

 ## Problems